Kingxukai/linux/Documentation/tools/rtla/rtla-osnoise-hist.rst

 rtla-osnoise-hist
 ===================
 ------------------------------------------------------
-Display a histogram of the osnoise tracer samples
+Display a histogram of the woke osnoise tracer samples
 ------------------------------------------------------

 :Manual section: 1